FindYourVaccine-org/FindYourVaccine.org/about.md

 ### HOW TO GET INVOLVED

 Join us!
 We are a volunteer-based team.
+A form will be made availabile shortly to register interest in joining us.
+For now, please email us at info@findyourvaccine.org, referencing your role of interest.
 As opportunities become available to support our efforts, they will be placed below:

-State Outreach Volunteer Coordinators (Stay tuned!):

-Over the week of January 18th, we will begin actively recruiting volunteers to coordinate regular volunteer outreach efforts.
-Coordinators will be responsible for all outreach activities within individual states.
-An application form will be posted here.
-Applicants will be contacted by the recruitment arm of the FindYourVaccine team.

-State Outreach Volunteers (Stay tuned!):

-Over the week of January 18th, we will begin actively recruiting volunteers to assist with outreach efforts in each state.
-An application form will be posted here.
-Applicants will be contacted by the outreach coordinator for each state.
+Outreach Coordinator: You take responsibility for coordinating the daily calling efforts for one or more states.
+You have a passion for organization, you keep the train moving, and you love to build a team.
+You are available for an estimate  of 30 minutes to 1 hr per day.

+Outreach volunteer: You are the heart of this thing!
+You are matched with one or more state outreach coordinators, and you contact vaccine providers within that state for their current status updates.
+Your real-time updates go right onto the site.
+Preference will be given to folks who can commit to daily update sessions.

+UX/UI Designer: We are seeking a talented UX/UI designer to help us improve the experience of using our platform on both desktop and mobile platforms.
+Proficiency working with accessibility is a plus.

+Media/PR Coordinator: We are seeking someone with Media and PR experience to manage media inquiries, press releases, interviews and other journalism engagements.

+Social Media Manager: We are seeking one or more people with social media management experience to establish and run our social media presence.
+This includes our twitter and facebook presence, as well as any other platform engagements deemed necessary.

+A note on roles and opportunities: We understand the challenge in taking on these roles on a volunteer basis.
+This is a community-driven project, and an experiment in what kind of resourcing we all can provide for the general public when the need arises.
+We will work hard to meet you where you are, and we appreciate every minute you give in support of the team.

 ### CONTACT US